 A while back, I gave a favorable review of Bill’s Barbecue in Wilson, North Carolina.
 I was enchanted by the whole hog on the buffet every day and the fact that no one else seemed to understand the excellence of pork cheeks, so I could help myself to them.
 The main problem with Bill’s, in my view, was the fact that the huge buffet made it hard to eat lunch at Bill’s and then be ready to drive on to the beach, let alone get ready for lunch at Wilber’s within 45 minutes.
 I was and remain a loyalist to the local barbecue rival of Bill’s, Parker’s.
 This put me at odds with my relatives, the Griffins, who were Bill’s people.
-It’s not as if we talked about it a lot, and it was never bitter the way an Alabama football rivalry or a North Carolina basketball rivalry is, but a rivalry.
+It’s not as if we talked about it a lot, and it was never bitter the way an Alabama football rivalry or a North Carolina basketball rivalry is, but it was a rivalry.

 Now, there is big news.